Ashgabat: Radio

+Human resources

 Science and education

 Ashgabat is the most important educational center of Turkmenistan with several institutions of higher education.
 Magtymguly Turkmen State University was founded in 1950.
 The main university building is located on Beýik Saparmyrat Türkmenbaşy şaýoly.
 Turkmen State Medical University is situated in Ashgabat as well.
 It is subordinate to the Ministry of Health and Pharmaceutical Industry of Turkmenistan.
 Other prominent institutions are the Turkmen State Institute of Economics and Management, a main business school founded in 1980, as well as the Turkmen State Institute of Architecture and Construction, Turkmen Agricultural University, and The National Institute of Sports and Tourism of Turkmenistan.
 In 2016, the English- and Japanese-medium Oguz Khan University of Engineering Technologies was opened with support of the Japanese government.
 The International University of Humanities and Development is another English-medium institution of higher education.
 The Ministry of Foreign Affairs' training ground is the Institute of International Relations.

+In 2025, the International University of Industrialists and Entrepreneurs opened in Ashgabat.
+The first private university in the country.
+It offers paid 5-year programs in fields like construction, agriculture, IT, business, and trade, with instruction in Turkmen and English.

 Ashgabat is home to five military academies: the Military Institute, the Naval Institute, the Border Guards Institute, the Institute of National Security, and the Ministry of Internal Affairs Institute.
 In 2020 the Military Institute began accepting applications from women.

 Four international secondary schools operate in Ashgabat.
 The Russian Embassy sponsors the Russian-medium A.S.
 Pushkin Russo-Turkmen School, the French construction company Bouygues sponsors a French school for children of its Francophone employees, the Turkish Embassy sponsors the Turkish-medium Turgut Ozal Turkmen-Turkish School, and the American Embassy sponsors the English-medium Ashgabat International School.

 Prior to establishment of Soviet authority in Turkmenistan, Ashgabat had only 11 schools and no scientific or research centers.
-By 1948 Ashgabat had three institutions of higher education, 20 technical schools, 60 libraries, "and approximately the same number of kindergartens."
+By 1948 Ashgabat had three institutions of higher education, 20 technical schools, 60 libraries, "and approximately the same number of kindergartens".

 The Turkmen Academy of Sciences was founded June 29, 1951, and includes the unique Desert Institute among its 26 scientific research institutes, as well as the State Seismological Service, 17-degree-granting schools, two medical research centers, a library, and two print shops.
 The Academy of Sciences is the only institution in Turkmenistan accredited to award postgraduate degrees.
 In 2019, President Berdimuhamedov decreed that state funding of the Academy of Sciences would end within three years.
 Prior to founding of the Turkmen Academy of Sciences, local scientific-research institutes, all located in a single two-story building, were subordinate to the USSR Academy of Sciences.